robomajor/play-scala-starter-example/README.md

 ## Running

-Run this however you want - you can use "sbt run" or "Run Play 2 App" from IntelliJ IDEA - whatever you choose, it'll be fine
+Run this however you want - you can use "sbt run" or "Run Play 2 App" from IntelliJ IDEA - whatever you choose, it'll be fine.

 And then go to <http://localhost:9000> to see the running web application.